Springe direkt zu Inhalt

 Image Credit: Christian Demarco

-“The mood on many campuses in the US is dark,” notes Lora Anne Viola, Professor for North American Foreign Policy at the John F. Kennedy Institute for North American Studies, Freie Universität Berlin, who is also an American citizen.
+“The mood on many campuses in the US is dark,” notes Lora Anne Viola, Professor for North American Foreign Policy at the John F. Kennedy Institute for North American Studies, Freie Universität Berlin, and SCRIPTS PI, who is also an American citizen.
 “The political pressure is palpable – the immigration police force, ICE, has officers on campuses.”

 At the event, Zippel reported on her experiences in a National Science Foundation funded research project in the USA.
 “The National Science Foundation sent us an email announcing that we were no longer allowed to use funds previously approved, but this was rescinded a short time later,” she says.
 “Some universities demanded a commitment to no longer take any measures or actions in the area of diversity and inclusion.”